2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 11.2 Technology Trend Predictions for 2026-2027

-In 2026, "slow thinking" capabilities — exemplified by DeepSeek V4's System 2 reasoning mechanism — will become standard across all top-tier models.
-This means AI will be capable of multi-step deep reasoning, not just pattern matching.
+In 2026, "slow thinking" deep-reasoning capabilities will become standard across all top-tier models.
+Exemplified by DeepSeek V4's Expert Mode, AI will be capable of multi-step deep reasoning and autonomous planning, not just pattern matching.

 2. Agent Capabilities Explosion